ynyBonfennil/aws-iot-robot-connectivity-samples-rclcpp/README.md

 colcon build
 source ~/aws-iot-robot-connectivity-samples-ros2/workspace/install/setup.bash
 ```

+### 3. Define IoT Thing of your device on AWS and create X.509 certificate for it

 Your ROS2 code is built!
 However, before you run the code, you will need to setup certificates to communicate with AWS IoT Core.
 The certificates are used for Authentication and Authorization of the AWS IoT thing associated with your robot and provide encryption in transit for the data sent and received.